krbnite/krbnite.github.io/_posts/2017-10-17-Multi-Processing-in-Python-the-Multiprocessing-Module.md

 ---
-title: Parallel Processing in Python (the Multiprocessing Module)
+title: Multi-Processing in Python (the Multiprocessing Module)
 layout: post
 ---